rqlite/rqlite/CONTRIBUTING.md

 ```
 This starts a rqlite server listening on localhost, port 4001.
 This single node automatically becomes the leader.

-To rebuild, perhaps after making some changes to the source, do something like the following:
+To rebuild and run, perhaps after making some changes to the source, do something like the following:
 ```bash
 cd $GOPATH/src/github.com/rqlite/rqlite
 go install ./...